Chin Surgery (Mentoplasty)

 Cost Based on Type of Chin Procedure The specific type of chin procedure dictates the cost.
 Implants in the chin, according to the American Society of Plastic Surgeons (ASPS), may cost $2,225 for the facial implants garnered in the United States.
-According to RealSelf, implants in the chin may range in price as low as $650 up to $10,250 - but estimates for the surgery based on more than 700 reviews put the average cost at $4,525.
+Implants in the chin may range in price as low as $650 up to $10,250, with the average cost at $4,525.

-Most medical insurance plans will not cover the cost of surgery on the chin, if it is for cosmetic purposes.
+Most medical insurance plans will not cover the cost of surgery on the chin if it is for cosmetic purposes.
 However, if the surgical procedure for the chin has been undergone to correct a birth defect, a traumatic injury, or some similar situation, the insurance carrier might reimburse some or all of the procedure costs.
-Verify with your insurance company prior to the surgery how much - if any - of the cost they will cover.
+Verify with your insurance company before the surgery how much - if any - of the cost they will cover.

 Recovery from Chin Surgery